 The most basic needs become both scarce and dire in the event of an emergency: health, water, shelter, sanitation, livelihoods, safety and education, among others.
 We believe that safe, reliable shelter provides the foundation from which all of these things can begin to reemerge during the relief and rebuilding process.

-Therefore, within our Disaster Risk Reduction and Response program, we have instituted the Pathways to Permanence strategy.
+Therefore, within our Disaster Risk Reduction and Response program, we have instituted the Pathways to Permanence (PDF) strategy.
 This blueprint allows us to guide individuals and families through the necessary steps in taking back more control of their living situation following a tragedy, including erecting an emergency shelter, accessing or affirming land rights, improving a transitional shelter solution, defining next steps for a disaster damaged house or expanding a new housing solution.
 You can read more about Pathways to Permanence in our stories section.

 It is also crucial in these emergency situations that various organizations are working together rather than separately.
 Habitat has over 30 years of experience in community-based development, and takes a partnership approach to disaster response by holding memberships within National Voluntary Organizations Active in Disasters and InterAction, and coordinates globally through The Inter-Agency Standing Committee cluster system.